explodinglabs/powersync/README.md

 ### 3. Send a request

-Publishing requires a JWT token, so set one:
+Publishing requires a JWT token:

 ```sh
 export TOKEN=eyJhbGciOiJIUzI1NiJ9.eyJtZXJjdXJlIjp7InB1Ymxpc2giOlsiKiJdfX0.PXwpfIGng6KObfZlcOXvcnWCJOWTFLtswGI5DZuWSK4
 ```

-This token works because it matches the secret that's hard-coded in the container.
+This specific token works because it matches the secret that's hard-coded in the container.
 If security is important, change the secret (see [Configuration](#configuration)).